-- All studies using DEA-controlled substances must be supervised by a Qualified Scientist who is licensed by the DEA (or other international regulatory body) for use of the controlled substance. - All studies using DEA Schedule 1 substances (including marijuana) must have the research protocol approved by DEA before research begins.
+- a.
+All studies using DEA-controlled substances must be supervised by a Qualified Scientist at a RRI (and must be conducted at a Regulated Research Institution) who is licensed by the DEA (or other international regulatory body) for use of the controlled substance. - b.
+All studies using DEA Schedule 1 substances (including marijuana) must have the research protocol approved by DEA before research begins.
 Schedule 2, 3 and 4 substances do not require protocol approval by DEA.